AdisonKleinsasser/GitBook/CommandLineBasics.md

 | rm file1 | removes file1 from current directory |
 | whoami | returns username |
 | echo hello | prints hello on console |

+Notes for Command lines:
+1. While a password is being typed in, often characters won't appear \(including *******\).
+        Don't worry if you are typing in your password and nothing seems to be happening.
+2. A period (.) refers to the current directory. eg. ./subD refers to a directory called subD that is in the current directory
+3. Two consecutive periods refer to the directory one above the current one eg. cd .. moves to the previous directory, ../subE refers to a directory that is in the same directory as the current one

 ### Command Line Basics \(with examples\)